syncfusion-content/javascript-docs/js/api/ejTile.md

-Specifies the file name of tile image.
+Specifies the url of tile image.